ConfederacyOfGaia/Gaia/dms-guide.md

 ### Orcish Runic Magic

-Orcs have had a form of runic magic for centuries.
+Orcs have had a form of runic magic for millenia.
 They developed it using the volcanic waters of the Bowl of Fire and the runes of the Giant language.
 In order to wield this runic magic, special runes must be tattood on your skin; each rune corresponds to a specific power, and the more powerful the spell, the larger the runes that make it up.

 This magical ink is made from certain herbs, flowers, roots, and seeds found only in the Bowl of Fire, which are mashed up and mixed with the volcanic water from the Bowl of Fire.
 This ink is then used to permanently carve the runes into the bearers flesh.
 When a power is activated, the rune that corresponds to it glows briefly (the Subtle Spell metamagic inhibits this).

 [Full details of this sorcerous origin are here](http://homebrewery.naturalcrit.com/share/B1BdlK9rlX).

-### Orcish involvement in the Great Devastation
+### Orcish involvement in the battles

 - Many of the battles involved orcs, dressed in their grey and red uniforms
 - The involvement of the orcs in the battles has been downplayed, and is mostly forgotten by the Zephyrans
   - This was intentional by the GGD, to keep humans and orcs from teaming up
+- The orcs participated because, unlike the humanoids, they have records of the previous times this happened and know what the outcome will be.

 ### Orcish Religion